-The temples of Nepal are statuesque and incredible insights and richness.
+The temples of Nepal are statuesque and have incredible insights and richness.
 Newari pagoda temples and Shikhara temples are the unique features present in the temples found in Nepal.
-Similarly, there are Buddhist Gompas built with exclusive art and crafts which reflect the ancient Nepali culture and tradition.
-We have provided you with detailed descriptions of the best temples of the Hindu and Buddhist religion in Nepal to help in better navigations of these sites.
+Similarly, there are Buddhist Gompas built with exclusive arts and crafts that reflect the ancient Nepali culture and tradition.
+We have provided you with detailed descriptions of the best temples of the Hindu and Buddhist religions in Nepal to help in better navigation of these sites.

 Hindu Temples in Nepal

-Majority of people in Nepal worship Hindu gods and goddesses.
+The majority of people in Nepal worship Hindu gods and goddesses.
 There is widespread faith in ancient gods and rituals in the Nepalese society.
-There are numbers of Hindu temples with rich historical background in Nepal.
-These famous temples date back to centuries and have a high value in the Hindu religion.
+There are several Hindu temples with rich historical backgrounds in Nepal.
+These famous temples date back centuries and have a high value in the Hindu religion.

 The Oldest Temple In Nepal (Changu Narayan Temple)

-There is a statue of Vishnu seated on a Garuda, and the sculpture belongs to the product of very ancient ages, which is one of the major attractions of this region.
+There is a statue of Vishnu seated on a Garuda, and the sculpture is the product of very ancient ages, which is one of the major attractions of this region.
 The temple’s real gem and the statue of Narsingha are worth watching in the Changu Narayan region.

 - Bhaktapur, Nepal